 The grant agreement with DCEO allowed Robbins to retain the interest earned on the grant funds but required that it be accounted for and reported to the Department.
 The interest earned is subject to be refunded to the Department upon demand.
-In both of the last two audits, Robbins officials have responded that they would transfer the monies to the proper account.
-However, as of June 10, 2010, the monies still had not been transferred and there were insufficient funds in the MEDF account to transfer the probable amount of interest earned into the proper grant account.
+In each of the last three audits, Robbins officials have responded that they would transfer the monies to the proper account.
+However, as of October 3, 2011, the monies still had not been transferred and there were insufficient funds in the MEDF account to transfer the probable amount of interest earned into the proper grant account.